Lesson by

 Exercise

-Tap all the highlighted words in the text below to see their definition. ⇩SWOT and SOAR analyses are both business tools to enhance the management and strategy creation process by better understanding a business’s characteristics and opportunities.
+SWOT and SOAR analyses are both business tools to enhance the management and strategy creation process by better understanding a business’s characteristics and

 SWOT

 1. Strengths: These are connected to internal company elements depending on the organization.
 It answers the question: “What are we very good at?”.
-The key is to make simple lists and avoid complicated descriptions.
+The key is to make simple lists and complicated descriptions.

-- E.g: A new product that nobody else is offering. (internal factor)
+• E.g: A new product that nobody else is offering. (internal factor)

-- E.g: We are slow in terms of internal operations. (internal factor)
+• E.g: We are slow in terms of internal operations. (internal factor)

-- E.g: Competitor lower product range could be an opportunity to increase our prices. (external factor)
+• E.g: Competitor lower product range could be an opportunity to increase our prices. (external factor)

-4. Threats: These are based on external market factors compared to ours, but represent a menace to our business which we need to be careful with.
+4. Threats: These are based on external market factors compared to ours, but represent a to our business which we need to be careful with.

-- E.g: A new competitor that could put us at risk. (external factor)
+• E.g: A new competitor that could put us at risk. (external factor)

 Let’s check another good SWOT analysis example: